 This article will define gynecomastia, what causes it and how it is diagnosed.
 It will also show the treatments available to treat a condition which causes a lot of mental anguish.

 Gynecomastia and Hormonal Imbalances

 Medically, gynecomastia is defined as the enlargement of one or both breasts occurring in adult males.
-It is usually on both sides, and appears similar to the breast enlargement that adolescent females experience.
-If diagnosed it must be differentiated form malignant masses found in the male breast.
+It is usually on both sides and appears similar to the breast enlargement that adolescent females experience.
+If diagnosed it must be differentiated from malignant masses found in the male breast.